akhilsaivenkata/PromptEngineering/README.md

 # PromptEngineering
- Develop a Consult Letter Generation Function for Medical Reports using Chatgpt
+ This application generates a Consult Letter for Medical Reports using OpenAI LLM model

 1. Install Python libraries via `pip install -r requirements.txt`
 2. Create a virtual environment if there are any conflicts with dependencies.